-Amazon Web Services provides a number of NoSQL database alternatives for developers.
+Amazon Web Services provides a number of NoSQL database software alternatives for developers.
 You can run fully managed non-relational services, work with Amazon Solution providers, or you can operate your own non-relational data store in the cloud on Amazon EC2 and Amazon EBS.

 Amazon DynamoDB is a fully managed NoSQL database service that provides extremely fast and predictable performance with seamless scalability.
-Running your own NoSQL databases on Amazon EC2 and Amazon EBS gives you full control over your database without the burden of provisioning and installing hardware.
+Running your own NoSQL cloud databases on Amazon EC2 and Amazon EBS gives you full control over your database without the burden of provisioning and installing hardware.

 In addition, AWS has partnered with MongoDB Inc. and Couchbase, both of whom provide support and training for customers running their products on Amazon EC2 and Amazon EBS.